 However, the groundwork Snowflake provides allows partners to create solutions that leverage that built-in functionality but deliver an easier-to-use experience.
 ALTR’s solution provides native cloud integration and a user interface that doesn’t require code to get started or manage.
-This means your Data Governance teams or even line of business users can take over the set up, rollout, and management of governance policies on Snowflake, freeing DBAs to focus on managing data streams and enabling data-driven insights.
+This means your Data Governance teams or even line of business data or analytics users can take over the management of governance policies on Snowflake, freeing DBAs to focus on managing data streams and enabling data-driven insights.

 This is crucial.
-You may look for a Snowflake Data Governance solution in response to privacy regulations, but you’ll never be compliant without data security.
-Most governance options don’t include data protection.
-While Snowflake offers many enterprise-level security features, there’s no defense against credentialed access threats.
+You may look for a Snowflake Data Governance solution in response to privacy regulations, but you’ll never be truly compliant without a data security.
+And most "data governance" options don’t include data protection.
+While Snowflake offers many enterprise-level security features, there’s no defense against credentialed or privileged access threats.
 Once someone gets access with compromised credentials, there’s no mechanism for slowing or stopping data consumption.

 Some software vendors calling themselves “data governance” only provide data discovery and classification – a data card catalog – without access control.
 And some other vendors require the data you want to protect to be copied into a new Snowflake database managed by the solution, leaving the raw data in the original database—ungoverned and unprotected.
 You may never know if anyone has accessed that data, potentially violating privacy regulations that require you to understand and document who has accessed data, even if nothing leaks outside the company.

-For complete Snowflake Data Governance, you must not only be able to find and classify your data, but see data consumption, utilize thresholds to detect anomalies and alert on them, respond to threats with real-time blocking, and tokenize critical data at rest.
+For complete Snowflake Data Governance, you must not only be able to find and classify your data, but see data access, utilize consumption thresholds to detect anomalies and alert on them, respond to threats with real-time blocking, and tokenize critical data at rest.
 ALTR combines all these features into a single data governance and security platform that allows you to protect data appropriately based on data governance policies, ensure all your data is secure, and minimize your risk of data loss or theft.

 4. Is the data governance solution affordable and flexible?
 Can you start with only what you need?